-Origami Fun

-Use the instructions attached, or research and create your own fabulous paper sculptures!
+Use the instructions attached, or

+research and create your own fabulous paper sculptures!

 Desk tidies

 Enjoy recycling old boxes and tubes by making them into desk tidies.
 Or have a go at creating some of the woodland paper tidies attached to this plan.

-SHOW YOUR APPRECIATION TO THE KEYWORKERS
+SHOW YOUR APPRECIATION FOR KEYWORKERS

-Decorate your window.
-Make rainbow bunting or flags.
+Decorate your window

-Use some of the templates or go on-line and be inspired to find or create your own.
-Make really noisy instruments to play on Thursday evenings.
-Research Stem design and technology online to find out more ideas.
-Create rainbow coloured windmills to stick in the garden or in sheltered pots.
-RESEARCH INVENTORS AND INVENTIONS.
+Make rainbow bunting, flags or garden rainbow windmills.
+Use some of the templates or go online and be inspired to find or create your own.
+Make noisy instruments to play on Thursday evenings.
+Use the Stem design and technology pack online to find out more ideas.